 - Pack light

 I honestly can’t stress this enough.
 I’m actually quite good at packing (it’s just the unpacking part I don’t like!) except for when I forgot underwear once oh and that time I didn’t bring pyjamas…oh well!
 That’s what shops are for right?
 Anyway, yeah only pack essentials and not thick jumpers because it really isn’t as cold as England except maybe in the winter.
-I’m so good at this advice thing…basically you don’t want to be worrying and lugging around unnecessary stuff for the weekend.
+You don’t want to be worrying and lugging around unnecessary stuff for the weekend.

 2. Walk round all the attractions

 Suss out where everything is in relation to your hotel before you visit it.
-You may be thinking oh but I’m tired from travelling.
-Tough, suck it up and soak up the beautiful sights of the city.
+Soak up the beautiful sights of the city.
 Your feet may be telling you otherwise but your camera will be thanking you for the most incredible photos you’ve ever seen.
 Paris in the autumn is just amazing…especially when you frame the trees round the Eiffel Tower.
 See my oh so professional photography below.

 3. Grab a deal